 - No fluids are allowed. the patient is weighed at the beginning of the test and at hourly intervals.
 This stage of the test should be stopped if there is more than 3% weight loss (positive test).

 - Urine is passed and discarded at the beginning of the test and then passed hourly and tested for hourly urine volume and osmolality.
 Blood is taken for osmolality at intervals during the test.

-- Stage 2 (differential diagnosis CDI from NDI): 16.30-20.30 hrs: the patient may eat and drink freely.
+- Stage 2 (differential diagnosis CDI from NDI) - 16.30-20.30 hours: the patient may eat and drink freely.
 DDAVP® is given either intranasally or intramuscularly and hourly urine volumes and osmolality measurements are continued.

-- For interpretation of results and other investigations for CDI and NDI, see links for the separate articles at the top of this section.
+- For interpretation of results and other investigations for CDI and NDI, see the separate Diabetes Insipidus article.

 Further reading and references

 Pituitary Function; Barts Endocrine Protocola

 GP Factfile; The Pituitary Foundation